GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex2_quality_filtering.md

 * Click through `MGSS_2020`, into your folder, and then into the `2.fastqc/` folder.
 * Double click on the output `...fastqc.html` files to open them in the a new tab within the `Jupyter hub`.

+Examples of the output files are also available for download [here](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/resources/fastqc_results.zip).

 Note that `FastQC` does not load the forward and reverse pairs of a library in the same window, so you need to be mindful of how your samples relate to each other.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex3_fig1_overview.PNG)